 As of the assessment issues, we need to develop models able to identify and compare the resilience of emergency institutions.
 Ni et al (2009) provided such a quantitative assessment model and the proposed model was evaluated on simulated scenarios.
-The Climate Resilience Evaluation & Awareness Tool (CREAT) is another example of a climate risk assessment tool for water utilities (EPA, 2012).
 The study of Freckleton et al, (2012) is standing from a higher level to study the infrastructure resiliency related to transportation networks in particular, by using well defined metrics and by applying a fuzzy inference approach to calculate the total network resiliency.